-In the Total Average Server Latency chart on the right, click the virtual server you are interested in.
+In the Details list near the charts, click the virtual server you are

-If further investigation is needed, click the other tabs on the Analytics
+If further investigation is needed, in the View By

-screen to view charts that show latency for other collected entities selected in
+setting, select other entities to view charts that show latency for other

 Tip: If you are concerned about server latency, you can configure the